tubiana/TTClust/README.md

 A plot of the distance matrix is also made and allows to easily visualize the distance between two frames.

 ![alt text](examples/backbone/backbone-distmat.png "Distance Matrix plot example")

+#CITATION
+If you use TTclust in a publication, please use this citation

+Tubiana, T., Carvaillo, J.-C., Boulard, Y., & Bressanelli, S. (2018).
+TTClust: A Versatile Molecular Simulation Trajectory Clustering Program with Graphical Summaries.
+Journal of Chemical Information and Modeling, 58(11), 2178–2182. https://doi.org/10.1021/acs.jcim.8b00512

 ## Licence